Support Policy for Sysdig Agent

 Sysdig recommends that you utilize the latest version of the Sysdig Agent to ensure optimal performance and to have access to the latest features.

-In the event that you continue to use an older version of the agent, Sysdig provides support for the n-3 versions prior to the current one based on the minor number.
+If you continue to use an older version of the agent, Sysdig provides support for the n-3 versions before the current one based on the minor number.

 For instance, if the latest release is v12.8.0, we will provide support for n-3 versions backward, up to and including v12.5.0.